SanazJml27/OncoAgent/README.md

 and a generator/critic self-revision loop.

 > **This is a portfolio/demo project, not a medical device.** The knowledge
-> base is synthetic and written for demonstration only — it must never be
+> base is synthetic and written for demonstration only, it must never be
 > used for real clinical decisions.
 See [Disclaimer](#disclaimer).

 ## Why this project